 What isn’t made explicitly clear are the GDPR security requirements and strategies expected of organizations to be put into place in order to safeguard consumer data.
 And now, more than ever, companies need to be on top of ever-changing compliance laws in order to safeguard the personally identifiable information (PII) of EU consumers and avoid hefty fines.
 In this post, we’ll explore exactly what the GDPR requires of your organization to implement in terms of appropriate technical and organizational measures to ensure you process personal data securely.

-GDPR Security Requirements – A Breakdown
+GDPR Security Requirements - A breakdown

 Understanding what is required of your organization to be GDPR compliant can feel overwhelming.
 Here is a quick breakdown of what to know in order to get started.

-Look no Further than Articles 32, 40 and 42
+Look no further than Articles 32, 40 and 42

 Compliance with Article 32 requirements can be demonstrated by adhering to an approved code of conduct as specified in Article 40 or with an approved certification as specified in Article 42.
 In layman’s terms, the GDPR provides a list of security codes of conduct recommendations for organizations to implement in order to achieve the required security certification.
 The general guidance includes: